-The Law School publishes six professional journals:
+The Law School publishes seven professional journals:

-- The Chicago Journal of International Law promotes an interdisciplinary approach and balanced discourse on international law.
-The Law Review publishes articles, student comments, and book reviews on current legal issues and problems.
-The Legal Forum is a topical law journal.
+- The Chicago Journal of International Law promotes an interdisciplinary approach and balanced discourse on international law

+- The University of Chicago Legal Forum is a topical law journal.
 Each volume examines a current legal issue in depth.

 - The Journal of Law & Economics provides a forum for the publication of writings by economists and lawyers on problems that are both economic and legal and seeks to stimulate scholarly investigation of such problems.